Types of Journalism: 21 Different Types of Journalism

 21. Comics Journalism

 Comics journalism means graphic journalism in which journalists publish non-fiction events.
 The journalist draws a funny skeleton combined with pictures and words to convey a meaningful message and information to the audience.
 Therefore, the journalists are known as cartoonists or editorial cartoonists.
 It is also known as cartoon journalism.
-However, nowadays, journalist adopts technology such as computer and mobile to create visual graphics.
+However, nowadays, journalist adopts technology such as computers and mobile to create visual graphics.

 For example, "KAL’s cartoon."